Abhi-mujhemein-kahin/Brain-Imaging-/Assignment/README.md

 This experiment contains the Dictator game and the Arab-Muslim Implicit Association test.
-The Dictator game The dictator game is a one-shot economic experiment which is popularly used as a measure of altruism.
+The Dictator game is a one-shot economic experiment which is popularly used as a measure of altruism.
 The player is instructed that they have a certain amount as part of their endowment, and they have the opportunity to give the whole or some part of their endowment to a responder.
 The responder has no option but to accept the offer made by the dictator.